davidkelly-wk/CSCI-550-HW3/README.md

 Note: if you have pip configured as your python 2 package manager, you may have to use pip3 instead as this application requires python 3.

 ## THIS PROGRAM TAKES ~30 MINUTES TO RUN
 k-NN is inherently slow, and using a larger value such as 41 (the sqrt of the dataset length) causes it to take even longer.
-To run without k-NN, simply comment out lines 105-107 in main.py
+To run without k-NN, simply enter 'n' when prompted if you want to run k-NN.

 ## k-NN results